Great Tibet Tour Logo GREAT TIBET TOUR ®

 According to the theory of Tibetan medicine, Tibetan incense products meet the Five Elements of the human body.
 Its medicinal principles are detoxification, sterilization, anti-infection, anti-virus.
 It can kill pathogenic microorganisms in the air, purify the air, and prevent the spread of viruses.
 Burning incense indoors, its fragrance diffuses, penetrates through the skin joints, not only purifies the air, moisturizes the skin, but also enhances the ability to resist disease, prevents joint pain, regulates the skin, relieves mental tension, calm people's minds, reduces neurological headaches, and improves sleep quality.
 Some people use Tibetan incense for a long time, and they can retain a special fragrance for a long time.

 In ancient times, Tibetan incense was made of a single ingredient, either cypress branches or a special herb.
-It's wildly used on various occasions.
+It's widely used on various occasions.
 If a family member went out for a long journey, they would light a Tibetan incense, as well as in the ceremony of building a house, moving to a new home, or funeral.
 Later, Tibetan incense with mixed raw materials was developed.
 The composition of raw materials ranged from a dozen to dozens of types.

 Traditionally, there are many raw materials for making authentic Tibetan incense, generally based on cypress trunks or elm trunks, and then saffron, snow lotus, musk, Rhodiola Rosea, clove, borneol, sandalwood, agarwood, pine, etc. are kneaded with the main material according to a proportion.
 It does not contain any chemical spices, and the proportion of each ingredient and treatment method is strictly regulated.